kiche-allan/Data-Structures-In-Python/Binary-Trees/Binary-Tree.md

 - Balanced binary tree

 - Binary trees can be represented in two ways- one thru use of linked list and the other thru the use of arrays

+Operations in a tree
+- Creation of a Tree
+- Insertion of a node
+- Deletion of a node
+- Search for a value
+- Traverse all nodes
+- Deletion of tree